mikecann/mikecann.co.uk/public/posts/harmony-html5-procedural-drawing/post.md

 (click for full-size)

 Anyways, I would love to see some creations from proper artists.
-Make your own here -&gt; [https://mrdoob.com/projects/harmony](https://mrdoob.com/projects/harmony) and drop me a comment with yours!
+Make your own here -> [https://mrdoob.com/projects/harmony](https://mrdoob.com/projects/harmony) and drop me a comment with yours!